 "Chris Badami has an innate and discerning musical ear that gives everything he produces, engineers and mixes its superior sound.
 Anyone who has heard his work will immediately understand." - Roark, Drive Thru/Love Minus Zero Records.

-Through his work at Portrait, nestled in a small-town environment just a 25-minute drive outside of New York City, Badami has earned this reputation through sessions with the likes of Madonna, The Early November, Jennifer Rostock, Janina Gavankar, The Starting Line, The Dillinger Escape Plan, Mike Patton, Lauren Marsh, Wakey!
+Through his work at Portrait, nestled in a small-town environment just a 25-minute drive outside of New York City, Badami has earned this reputation through sessions with the likes of Madonna, The Early November, Adam Melchor, Jennifer Rostock, Janina Gavankar, The Starting Line, The Dillinger Escape Plan, Mike Patton, Lauren Marsh, Wakey!
 Wakey!, Trophy Scars, Lenny White (Miles Davis, Stanley Clark, Chick Corea), Mary Wilson (The Supremes) and other bands whose credibility rises from the union of great performance and great sound.

 Whether cutting pop or indie punk, electro rock or country, Badami makes it his method to find the heart of the music and bring it to life.
 His interactions with clients during pre-production, his willingness to create rhythm and keyboard tracks where needed, and his knack for putting the best gear into the most amenable ambience at Portrait, are all about focusing on that mission.

 Considering his own history as a musician, technician, and teacher, his history in helping clients achieve their goals is as impressive as you’d expect it to be.

 A New Jersey native, Badami began teaching himself the basics of recording on a four-track cassette recorder he received as a birthday gift.
 His parents, noting his talent and ambition, allowed him to convert their garage into a studio, which he used to cut his own music as well as other bands from the neighborhood.